NJ PATHWAYS'

 03

-The strategic partners will connect, enhance, and create more pathways with a focus on equity to afford individuals the opportunity to earn industry credentials (including apprenticeships), prepare for entry-level jobs, and achieve career advancement.
+This initiative will connect, enhance, and create more pathways with a focus on equity to afford individuals the opportunity to ear industry credentials of value (including apprenticeships), prepare for entry-level jobs, and achieve career advancement.

 04